 Batteries in electric vehicles are ‘buffered,’ which means they can’t be used to their maximum capacity, lowering the number of cycles the battery goes through.
 This, combined with other measures like as smart cooling systems, implies that electric car batteries should last for many years.

-Cost of Lithium-ion Battery Replacement
+Lithium-ion Battery Replacement Cost

 You don’t have to be concerned about changing an electric vehicle battery because several manufacturers offer warranties of up to 8 years or 160,000 kilometers.
 This means that even if you needed to replace it in the terrible case that something went wrong, it might be covered under this warranty.